MicrosoftDocs/powerbi-docs/powerbi-docs/service-get-started.md

 5. Browse to the file on your computer, and choose **Open**.

-5. For this tutorial, we'll select **Import** to add the Excel file as a dataset, which we can then use to create reports and dashboards.
+5. For this tutorial, we select **Import** to add the Excel file as a dataset, which we can then use to create reports and dashboards.
 If you select **Upload**, the entire Excel workbook is uploaded to Power BI, where you can open and edit it in Excel online.

    ![Choose Import](media/service-get-started/power-bi-import.png)
 6. When your dataset is ready, select **Datasets**, then select **Create report** next to the dataset **Financial sample** to open the report editor.